With summer winding down in Zelienople, now is a good time to get a head start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then take a look at your air conditioner’s drain line—it’s a pliable plastic tube.
-If it’s moldy, you can sanitize it by draining water-down bleach through the tube to sanitize the line.
-Or you can get a new tube.
+Then inspect your air conditioner’s drain line—it’s a supple plastic tube.
+If it’s moldy, you can freshen it by flowing diluted bleach through the tube to clean the line.
+Or you can buy a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Knoechel Heating Company can make your equipment more efficient and help it last longer.
-We also have convenient service agreements, so you won’t forget to plan your routine maintenance!
+Annual air conditioner maintenance from Knoechel Heating can make your equipment more efficient and help it last longer.
+We also offer convenient service agreements, so you won’t forget to book your regular tune-up!